Risk-Based Prioritization, Not Severity-Based Panic

 the point.

 The point is not to replace CVSS with another perfect score.
 The point is to avoid treating severity as a decision.
 Severity is input.
 Risk is the decision layer.
+Security maturity isn’t/Shouldn’t be measured by how many vulnerabilities you fix.
+It’s measured by whether you fixed the right ones.

 The above writeup is heavily focused on CVEs, but the same approach can be applied to any vulnerability, even if it does not have a CVE identifier. e.g.: For organizations that run regular internal/external pentests, the same approach can be applied to the pentest findings.